JoyCuratoR/brainyquotebot/README.md

 # Brainy Quote Automated Twitter Bot

 Huge thank you to Matt Dray for providing the tutorial and basic framework for this project, I wouldn't have known where to start.
 You can find the guide and documentation [here](https://github.com/matt-dray/londonmapbot).
-Additionally, the idea to build a bot that webscrapes content instead of using an API came from this repo [here](https://github.com/TimTeaFan/rstatspkgbot) and the guide I used to help me with Task Scheduler is [here](https://rpubs.com/mccannecology/54352).
+Additionally, the idea to build a bot that webscrapes content instead of using an API came from this [repo](https://github.com/TimTeaFan/rstatspkgbot) and the [guide](https://rpubs.com/mccannecology/54352) I used to help me with Task Scheduler.

-## The Premise
+# The Premise
 Even before beginning my data analytics journey, automation has always fascinated me.
 Building an automated Twitter bot isn't anything complex in terms of what can be automated but it's a simple start.
 In this tutorial, we'll be building a bot that scrapes HTML nodes from a site called Brainy Quote and use Windows Task Scheduler to automate posting on Twitter.
+There's two main components to how this works: we create an Rscript file that scrapes the necessary content then we schedule a task through Windows Task Scheduler to automatically post our tweet.

-## Before You Begin
+# Before You Begin
 This tutorial is assuming that you already have a Twitter Developer account, Elevated Access to Twitter's API and have changed your app/project's permissions to Read and Write as well as have generated your API tokens.
 For more information on how to do this, please [go here]( https://oscarbaruffa.com/twitterbot/).

-# Step 1: Install & Load Packages
+# Step 1: Writing the Rscript (Install & Load Packages)
-Please note that along with the necessary packages, you'll also need to have a CSS [selector tool](https://chrome.google.com/webstore/detail/selectorgadget/mhjhnkcfbdhnjickkkdbjoemdmbfginb?hl=en).
+Please note that along with the necessary packages, you'll also need to have a [CSS selector tool](https://chrome.google.com/webstore/detail/selectorgadget/mhjhnkcfbdhnjickkkdbjoemdmbfginb?hl=en).
 ``` r
 library(rvest)
 library(dplyr)